 It should come as no surprise that the internet is mind-bogglingly enormous.
 As far back as July 2008 – which is ancient history in internet years – Google discovered that the internet was growing at more than a billion pages per day.

-The truth is that no one really knows how big the web is, which is a scary thought when you consider that your small business website will be a tiny speck of information in a vast universe of online bits and bytes.
+The truth is that no one really knows how big the web is, website which is a scary thought when you consider that your small business website will be a tiny speck of information in a vast universe of online bits and bytes.

 But don’t let that put you off.
-Having a website is one of the most important aspects of marketing, sales, and communication in the digital age.
+Having a website is one of the most important aspects of marketing, health sales, and communication in the digital age.
 Which is why choosing how you get your business online is a crucial decision for any small business owner.

 So, what kind of website do you need?
 That all depends on the kind of business you’re running.
 You could be a bricks-and-mortar service provider, or an online entrepreneur – and both of these options present a need for different content, functionality and varying degrees of complexity as well.